Fire plan would cut 2.4 million New Jersey Pinelands trees

 The department would not say whether it believes that number is accurate, nor would it offer a number of its own.
 But it did say “the total number of trees thinned could be significant.”

-“This is like liquid gasoline in the Pinelands,” said Todd Wyckoff, chief of the New Jersey Forest Fire Service, as he touched a scrawny pine tree of the type that will most often be cut during the project.
+“This is like liquid gasoline in the Pinelands,” said Todd Wyckoff, chief of the New Jersey Forest Service, as he touched a scrawny pine tree of the type that will most often be cut during the project.
 “I see a forest at risk from fire.
 I look at this as restoring the forest to more of what it should be.”

 Tree thinning is an accepted form of forest management in many areas of the country, done in the name of preventing fires from becoming larger than they otherwise might be, and is supported by government foresters as well as timber industry officials.
 But some conservation groups say thinning does not work.